 Dear doc,

+I am so distraught with the way things have turned out between us.
 I haven't been the same since I lost you.
 I lay awake at night wondering if there was anything I could have done differently.

 We had so much time together.
 Not a day went by that we didn't see each other.
 Hours were spent formatting, editing, and spell-checking.
 Mornings bled into evenings as we continued our conversations, I taking arguments in different paths and you reeling in my exuberance and helping to maintain the word-count limit.